-The Local Plan must be submitted through Workforce Information System Enterprise (WISE), the Division's web-based financial system.
-The due date is May 11, 2020.
+The Local Area Plan must be submitted through Workforce Information System Enterprise (WISE), the Division's web-based financial system.
+The due date is May 7, 2021.
 Each attachment must be submitted and labeled separately in either Word or PDF format.
 Attachments not submitted separately will not be accepted.
-Forms requiring original signatures may be mailed to the local Board's assigned Planner at: N.C.
+Forms requiring original signatures may use DocuSign® and may be uploaded in WISE.
+If original signatures are obtained, forms must be mailed to the Local Area WDB's assigned Planner at: N.C.
 Division of Workforce Solutions, 4316 Mail Services Center, Raleigh, NC 27699-4316.
-Hand delivered documents may be left at 313 Chapanoke Road, Suite 120, Raleigh, NC 27603.

-I. Workforce Development Board Overview
+I. WDB Overview

-The Local Area Overview provides important contact information that is used throughout the Division.
+The Local Area WDB Overview provides important contact information that is used throughout the Division.
 It is important that this section remain current during the Program Year.
 Updates should be submitted to the local Board's assigned Division Planner when changes occur.